Ph.D., Applied Economics, Clemson University, 1980

-Center for Economic Education- write economics curricula for Middle and High School, conduct workshops and teach graduate courses for K-12 Social Studies teachers, serve on Board of Directors of Virginia Council on Economic Education.
+Virginia Tech Center for Economic Education- develop economics curricula for Middle and High School, conduct workshops and teach graduate courses for K-12 Social Studies teachers, serve on Board of Directors of Virginia Council on Economic Education.

 Virginia Natural Resources Leadership Institute - 13th Year Training Federal, State & Community Practitioners of Environmental Conflict Resolution

 Foundation for Teaching Economics - Training HS Teachers in Eastern European Transition Economies

 University of Virginia - Semester-at-Sea 2010 and 2012

 - AAEC 1005 - Microeconomics of the Food & Fiber System

 - AAEC 1006 - Macroeconomics of the Food & Fiber System

 - AAEC 1264 - Peace Economics